-Rather than taking a non-functional IP server out of service, DNSMux ranks it at the bottom of the candidates for directing clients.
+In Round Robin mode, rather than taking a non-functional IP server out of service, DNSMux ranks it at the bottom of the candidates for directing clients.
 This has the effect of excluding the IP server from any transactions for a time.